Prepare data for analysis

 5. Click the Project tab, click the Licensing tab, and in the Esri Extensions table, verify that Aviation Airports has a Licensed status of Yes.

-If the extension is licensed, proceed with the lesson.
+If the extension is licensed, proceed with the tutorial.
 If it is not, you can request a trial license.

 6. Click the Back button to return to the project.